 - Focus on fundraising and membership acquisition.

-- Convey to WAN-IFRA the interests of news publishers, what support they expect from WAN-IFRA.
+- Convey to WAN-IFRA the interests of news publishers and what support they expect from WAN-IFRA.

 Its key mandate is: